pickles976/pickles976.github.io/_posts/2024-04-08-Full-Stack-Footguns.md

 Some of the API code is... terrible.
 A veritable fettucini alfredo of chained async functions.
 This is partially because of laziness and refusal to write SQL queries, and partially because of laziness and refusal to use await.

 ![](/images/fullstack/ew.png)
-"WHAT THE F*CK IS THAT" -- R. Lee Ermey

 ### How to fix